 So when we were picking out miscellaneous things during construction, I made it a point to tell our builder that I wanted a stainless steel sink.
 A nice one, but in stainless steel.
 Problem solved.
 You’d think.
 But then why would I be posting this particular “word of advice”?

 We came out to the new house during construction almost daily.
 On one particular visit, they had just an hour or so prior installed our brand spankin’ new ceramic kitchen sink.
 It was the first thing that I saw when I walked in the house–it was very white and popped visually against the black countertops.
-I immediately pointed out the error and the foreman was apologetic, but he did NOT want to take that thing out.
+I immediately pointed out the error and the foreman was apologetic, but he did NOT want to get a plumber Brisbane southside to take that thing out.
 He said they always put in ceramic because it is more high end and looks great.
 And it did.
 So pretty and white.
 He gave us our ceramic sink at stainless steel cost.

 I have even been careful with the sink over the years.
 I always use a plastic mat when doing dishes and for years I never used anything abrasive to clean it.
 Now I use Soft Scrub with Bleach on it because it just doesn’t get clean with anything less. **UPDATE** January 2016– I recently started using Barkeeper’s Friend powder on this after I discovered how well it worked in our bathroom tub and shower stalls.
 It has made the sink the cleanest it has looked in years.